Magic Circle

 I have little doubt once you understand the basics, you too will come up with a magic circle technique that works best for you.

-NOTE: This crochet tutorial is fully-illustrated and may take a moment or two to fully load.
+NOTE: This magic ring crochet tutorial is fully-illustrated and may take a moment or two to fully load.

 Crochet Circle - Step 1